Dabotap

-This refers to a pagoda containing the relics of Dabo Yeorae.

-Dabo Pagoda, also known as pagoda of many treasures, is located in the temple of Bulguksa in Gyeongju, South Korea.
+Dabotap (Korean: 다보탑) is a stone pagoda located in the Buddhist temple of Bulguksa in Gyeongju, South Korea.
 From entering the temple through the Cheongun and Baegun Bridge, Dabotap is located on the right side, opposing Seokgatap on the left side.
 The pagoda is supposed to have been built in 751, the 10th year of the Shilla king Gyeongdeok.
 It is currently designated as National Treasure no. 20.